CodeChef Divisions

 Tell me more

-• Only your overall CodeChef rating is relevant for this, not your rating in the separate formats, or your Junior rating, if it exists.
+• Only your overall CodeChef rating is relevant for this classification.

-• You will be able to attempt the problems from the other Divisions also, during the contest itself, but they will be in a separate ‘Non Scorable’ section, and those problems will not affect your rating or ranking.
-They will be considered for plagiarism though.
+• You can attempt problems from other Divisions, but they will be in a ‘Non Scorable’ section and won’t affect your rating.

 External Rated Contests

-External rated contests can now be of three types:
+External rated contests can be structured in multiple ways:

-• The contest could be rated for all Divisions, or rated only for Divisions 2, 3, and 4, or rated only for Division 3 and 4.
+• Rated for all Divisions, or only for Divisions 2, 3, and 4, or only for Divisions 3 and 4.

-• There can be separate parallel contests for the different Divisions, or there can be a single contest for all the Divisions combined.
+• Separate parallel contests for different Divisions, or a single contest for all Divisions.

 Why introduce this?

-• There can be more External Rated Contests, which are for Division 3 and 4 users only.
+• More External Rated Contests for Division 3 and 4 users.

-• It provides an even greater motivation for users to improve their performance.
+• Greater motivation for users to improve their skills.